rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

 Response
 ^^^^^^^^

-Delete a pool specified by a Pool id
+Delete a pool specified by using a Pool id.

 ::